 Apply Computational Fluid Dynamics (CFD) to calculate the airspeed values at the nine positions of plane C. Carry out the computation at three different cooling airflow settings representing the minimum, 50 per cent, and the maximum of the operational airflow range of the test system.
 The simulation time shall be of sufficient duration to detect any instability in the airspeed pattern that may affect the airspeed values.
 Conduct the simulation without a brake assembly or a brake fixture installed.
 Airspeed at each position shall not vary by more than ±20 per cent of the arithmetic mean of all measurements for a given flow;

-It is strongly recommended that the testing facilities conduct physical measurements instead of the CFD simulations to verify the uniformity of the airspeed using the nine positions defined in points (k) and (l) of this paragraph;
+It is required that the testing facilities conduct physical measurements additional to the CFD simulations to verify the uniformity of the airspeed using the nine positions defined in points (k) and (l) of this paragraph;

 Cleaning and maintenance of the brake enclosure shall follow the specifications provided by the manufacturer regarding the frequency and means.
 In any case, the testing facility shall ensure that the enclosure is clean before commencing a brake emissions test.